Making Data Work: Applying GMP and POPs Inventories for Evidence-Based Policy in NIPs

-On 13 November 2025 (11:00-12:20 CET), the Green Growth Knowledge Partnership (GGKP), as a part of the GEF-funded and UNEP-led Global NIP Update project (GEF ID 10785), hosted a roundtable on “National Coordination Mechanisms for Robust NIP Implementation.”
+On 22 January 2026 (14:00-16:30 CET), the Green Growth Knowledge Partnership (GGKP), as part of the GEF-funded and UNEP-led Global NIP Update Project (GEF ID 10785), will host a virtual webinar on Activity Options for Action Plans for Brominated, Chlorinated and Other New POPs.

 Browse latest webinars and events